XavierGrand/majora/README.md

 - Raw nanopore data with **pod5** or **fast5** extension
 - **Fastq** files from nanopore sequencing

-The input file must be associated with the corresponding option: `--fast5` or `--pod5` or `--fastq`.
+The input folder containing the files must be associated with the corresponding option: `--fast5` or `--pod5` or `--fastq`.

 ## Outputs of Majora